mywrites/mywrites.github.io/appgate.md

         The Appgate SDP session closes and becomes hidden.
 1. Re-open Appgate SDP at any time by clicking **Sign in with Provider**, which launches the P1 Login page.

-Customers who do not access IL4+ via NIPRNet or NIPRNet VPN (such as Air Force Desktop Anywhere), must use Appgate SDP to access these environments.
+Customers who do not access IL4+ via NIPRNet or NIPRNet VPN, such as Air Force Desktop Anywhere, must use Appgate SDP to access these environments.
 During this access, Appgate SDP must remain open and active.